 One of the most exciting advances in cancer treatment is targeted radioligand imaging and therapy.
 Both target prostate-specific membrane antigen (PSMA), a protein highly expressed on the surface of prostate cancer cells.

 Tumors are precisely pinpointed to guide treatment by injecting a PSMA-targeted radioactive diagnostic agent during PET scans.
 To date, the FDA has approved two of these agents that locate PSMA-positive lesions better than conventional CT and bone scans.
 Good candidates include men with still-elevated PSA levels despite chemotherapy, radiation, or surgery.

 On the treatment side, the medication lutetium-177—PSMA-617 is delivered by vein (intravenously) and designed to deliver beta-particle radiation to metastatic cancer cells by attaching to PSMA receptors.
 That radiation then damages or destroys tumors while sparing nearby healthy tissue.

 Clinical Trial Proves Success in Radioligand Therapy for Prostate Cancer

-Additionally, researchers found the combination therapy improved patients’ quality of life and reduced the risk of worsening pain.
+Additionally, researchers found that combination therapy improved patients’ quality of life and reduced the risk of worsening pain.
 Definitive clinical trials are now underway that may fuel a movement to use this treatment earlier in the course of a disease.
 Learn more about the available clinical trials for prostate cancer.